-All stockholders as of the record date, or their duly appointed proxies, may attend the Annual Meeting.
-Please note that if you hold your shares in "street name" (that is, through a broker or other nominee), you will need to bring a copy of your proxy card delivered to you by your broker or a legal proxy given to you by your broker and check in at the registration desk at the meeting.
+The following instructions apply in the event that we announce that we have changed our plans and intend to hold the meeting in person at the offices of Lowenstein Sandler LLP in Roseland, New Jersey: Please note that if you hold your shares in "street name" (that is, through a broker or other nominee), you will need to bring a copy of your proxy card delivered to you by your broker or a legal proxy given to you by your broker and check in at the registration desk at the meeting.
 For security reasons, you must comply with our pre-registration requirements, you must present a form of government issued photograph identification on the day of the Annual Meeting, and you must arrive at least thirty minutes prior to the meeting in order to attend the Annual Meeting.
-If you are a stockholder of record and plan to attend the Annual Meeting, please contact Kathy Reamer by email at kreamer@celldex.com or by phone at 908-200-7500 ext.
-7508 to register to attend the Annual Meeting.
-If you hold shares through an intermediary, such as a bank or broker, and you plan to attend, you must send a written request to attend either by regular mail or email, along with proof of share ownership, such as a bank or brokerage firm account statement, confirming ownership to: Celldex Therapeutics, Inc., Perryville III Building, 53 Frontage Road, Suite 220, Hampton, NJ 08827, Attn: Kathy Reamer or kreamer@celldex.com.

-Attendance at the Annual Meeting and who arrive by 8:30 a.m. local time.
+If you are a stockholder of record and plan to attend the Annual Meeting, such as a bank or broker, and you plan to attend, you must send a written request to attend either by regular mail or email, along with proof of share ownership, such as a bank or brokerage firm account statement, confirming ownership to: Celldex Therapeutics, Inc., Perryville III Building, 53 Frontage Road, Suite 220, Hampton, NJ 08827, Attn: Kathy Reamer or kreamer@celldex.com.
+Attendance at the Annual Meeting will be limited to persons who pre-registered on or before June 12, 2020, who present a form of government-issued photograph identification on the day of the Annual Meeting and who arrive by 8:30 a.m. local time.
+The Rules of Conduct for the Annual Meeting would also apply, to the extent relevant, at an in-person meeting.